 25 July 2016

-Whether it’s Verdi’s tumultuous tale of Nabucco, Rossini’s joyful The Barber of Seville, or Puccini’s infamous Madam Butterfly, these operas are amplifying their bravo factor with their gorgeous outdoor setting alone, the Baths of Caracalla.
-Formerly public baths for Romans and later enhanced with libraries, the Baths of Caracalla date back to between 212-217 AD.
+Whether it’s Verdi’s tumultuous tale of Nabucco, Rossini’s joyful The Barber of Seville, or Puccini’s infamous Madam Butterfly, these operas are amplifying their bravo factor because of their gorgeous outdoor setting, the Baths of Caracalla.
+Formerly public baths for Romans and later enhanced with libraries, the Baths of Caracalla date back around 212-217 AD.

 Featured on some distinguished Walks Inside Rome tours, the Baths of Caracalla today serve as the perfect backdrop for enjoying an opera.
-Not only does this outdoor theater offer marvelous acoustics, stunning lightshows projected onto the Baths’ ruins accompany all operatic performances.
+Not only does this outdoor theater offer marvelous acoustics, but there are also stunning lightshows projected onto the Baths’ ruins that accompany and enhance all operatic performances.

 Opera has been one of Italy’s most poignant forms of entertainment for hundreds of years.
-First emerging in Florence in the late 16 th century, opera is recognizable by its unique blend of vocal music, drama, and dance, often coupled with a tragedy or two.
-Taking in an opera at the Baths of Caracalla provides for a guaranteed encore to a day touring Rome.
+First emerging in Florence in the late 16th century, opera is recognizable by its unique blend of vocal music, drama, and dance, often coupled with a tragedy or two.
+Taking in an opera at the Baths of Caracalla provides a fitting encore to a day touring Rome.

 Beginning promptly at 9:00pm, these evening performances are all set in the outdoor theater, Teatro alle Terme di Caracalla.
 With English and Italian subtitles provided, tickets range from €25 to €100.
-Walks Inside Rome also offers a special Opera Lovers Tour for those looking for even more of a bravo factor this summer.
+Walks Inside Rome also offers a special Opera Tours for those looking for an even more dramatic summer.